awslabs/lambda-refarch-mapreduce/README.md

     * 2a) SELECT SUBSTR(sourceIP, 1, 8), SUM(adRevenue) FROM uservisits GROUP BY SUBSTR(sourceIP, 1, 8)

-NOTE: Only a subset of the queries could be run as AWS Lambda currently supports a maximum container size of 1536 MB.
+NOTE: Only a subset of the queries could be run, as Lambda currently supports a maximum container size of 1536 MB.
 The benchmark is designed to increase the output size by an order of magnitude for the a,b,c iterations.
 Given that the output size doesn't fit in Lambda memory, we currently can't process to compute the final output.

 ```
 |-----------------------|---------|---------|--------------|